james-y-yoon/james-y-yoon.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi there!
-I'm James, and I'm a fourth-year Ph.D. candidate at the Department of Atmospheric & Climate Science at the University of Washington.
+I'm James, and I'm a fifth-year Ph.D. candidate at the Department of Atmospheric & Climate Science at the University of Washington.
 I am co-advised by <a href = "https://alexjturner.github.io/index.html">Alex Turner</a> and <a href = "https://www.atmos.washington.edu/~thornton/">Joel Thornton</a>.

 <b>I'm an atmospheric chemistry modeler who uses a hierarchy of models, ranging from global chemical transport models (e.g. GEOS-Chem) to large-eddy simulations, to interpret satellite retrievals.</b> I'm particularly interested in biosphere-atmosphere interactions and tropical atmospheric chemistry, specifically isoprene/VOC and NOx emissions and chemistry.
 In addition to atmospheric chemistry, I'm interested in phytoplankton, vegetation remote sensing, and the land carbon sink.